 What to Look For

 Like the mid Century modern design of the 1950s and 1960s and the modern furniture and accessories of Charles and Ray Eames, Harry Bertoia, Isamu Noguchi, George Nakashima and others, Scandinavian design focuses on the cozy and the comfortable.
 This type of furniture places emphasis on ergonomically correct furniture, muted color schemes of beige, blue, white, grey, etc. and ways to bring the natural world indoors.
 The architecture, furniture, decorative arts, and even jewelry designed by Hans Wegner, Alvar Aalto, Eero Saarinen Georg Jensen and others in the Scandinavian style grew in popularity.
 The Scandinavian furniture was best known for its clean lines, gentle curves, bold patterns, and natural materials.

 When collecting Scandinavian design pieces, look to collect animal skins as upholstery, natural woods, white washed pieces, and bold patterns.
-Marimekko designs, rosemalling or painting on fabric and wood in the folk art tradition, and macrame items are all of interest to collectors of Scandinavian design and these pieces and the premier furniture pieces have all be highly valued.
+Marimekko designs, rosemalling or painting on fabric and wood in the Scandinavian folk art tradition, and hand made, embroidery, textile hooked, and macrame items are all of interest to collectors of Scandinavian design pieces.
+These pieces and the premier furniture pieces are also highly valued on the vintage market.